Ogweno/paper-yadkin-swat-study/README.md

 This README.md file was generated on 20180703 by Sheila Saia.

-This GitHub repository was created to provide access to collected data, analysis code, and other information associated with the paper by Suttles et al. titled 'Assessment of Hydrologic Vulnerability to Urbanization and Climate Change in a Rapidly Changing Watershed in the Southeast U.S.' in *Science of the Total Environment* ([XXXX](XXXX)).
+This GitHub repository was created to provide access to collected data, analysis code, and other information associated with the paper by Suttles et al. titled 'Assessment of Hydrologic Vulnerability to Urbanization and Climate Change in a Rapidly Changing Watershed in the Southeast U.S.' in *Science of the Total Environment* ([https://doi.org/10.1016/j.scitotenv.2018.06.287](https://doi.org/10.1016/j.scitotenv.2018.06.287)).

 ## General Information ##